tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-189-rotate-array.md

 I think it would've been cleaner to `splice` off the end, then `push` the remaining `nums` to the end of that splice—but, despite `console.log(nums)` reading correctly after doing this, Leetcode's solution checker didn't like that.

 I'm sure the fact that I didn't write some elaborate algorithm to do this is a violation of the spirit of Leetcode.
-Time complexity should be $O(n)$.
+Time complexity should be $$O(n)$$.

 ```javascript
 const rotate = (nums, k) => {